NASA-IMPACT/data_share/README.md

   ```
 2. Data type: images, jpg

-You can download the files from: `s3://impact-datashare/transverse_bands --no-sign-request/`.
-You will need an AWS account to download the data.
+You can download the files using: `aws s3 cp --recursive s3://impact-datashare/transverse_bands . --no-sign-request/`.

 ### High Latitude Dust
 Dust  aerosols  in  the  atmosphere  are  known  to  modulate environmental conditions and the climate system through direct and indirect effects between the land–atmosphere–ocean system.
 High latitude dust (HLD) is defined as ”particles that are lifted from a surface and travel by suspension in the atmosphere”.
 Typically, these dust particles are of the range of tenths of μm or larger in size.
 In addition,  dust events are considered high latitude when they are ≥ 50◦N and ≥ 40◦S. HLD  tends  to  occur  in  specific conditions and is seasonally dependent.
 HLD events can last anywhere from several hours to several days.